-The Diesel Particulate Filter (DPF) will reduce particulate emissions.
+On DPF equipped aftertreatment system the DPF will reduce particulate emissions.
 The DPF collects the soot and any ash that is produced by the combustion in the engine.
 During regeneration, the soot is converted into a gas which is released into the atmosphere.
 The Ash remains in the DPF.